Inclusivity, Bias and Anti-Racism Day

 Highlights and Accomplishments:

-- Awarded “Outstanding Student Organization Advisor of the Year” for her work with Colleges Against Cancer at Carthage College.
+- Awarded “Outstanding Student Organization Advisor of the Year” for their work with Colleges Against Cancer at Carthage College.

 - Empowers others to reflect on their leadership styles in terms of their advocacy & allyhood to diverse communities and inspires them to step up and take action.